Does Homeowners Insurance Cover Home Improvements?

 What homeowners insurance doesn’t cover

 Homeowners insurance companies enforce policy exclusion because some perils are too costly to insure.
-Exclusions include but are not limited to:
+Here are some of the common exclusions, though your policy may have more.

 • Floods: Homeowners insurance doesn’t cover floods because they’re widespread, high-risk events that tend to cause expensive damages.[4]
 You’ll have to purchase a separate flood insurance policy to receive this coverage.